JustinHsu1019/GPT-Gomoku-Duel/README.md

 1. Install Required Packages: Run `pip install -r requirements.txt` to install all necessary Python packages.
 2. Configuration: Ensure you have set the API key in CSconfig_chess.ini.
 3. Start the Game: Execute main.py to begin the game.
-4. Gameplay: Players and the OpenAI model take turns making moves until one side achieves five in a row.
+4. Gameplay: Players and the LLM model take turns making moves until one side achieves five in a row.
 5. Game End: The game automatically ends when a player achieves five in a row.

 ## Technical Details:
-1. Interaction with OpenAI Model: Uses AzureChatOpenAI to interact with the OpenAI model, obtaining the model's recommended next move.
+1. Interaction with LLM Model: Uses AzureChatOpenAI to interact with the LLM model, obtaining the model's recommended next move.
 2. Winner Determination: Uses simple loops to check for five in a row horizontally, vertically, and diagonally.
 3. Chessboard Drawing: Uses Tkinter for chessboard drawing and updates.